itsrobel/sync/client/content/t.md

-some amaount of text
+Some amount of text

-that is really cool
+That is really cool
 and does not need to be changed